ColorMeFree/ColorMe/README.md

 ColorMeFree is a web application that lets parents create personalized 30-page coloring books for their children using AI-generated content.
 Simply type any idea, see 4 preview pages instantly, and get a complete custom coloring book delivered to your door.

+## ⚠️ Security Notice

+**IMPORTANT: Always protect your APIs and secrets!**

+- Never commit API keys, secrets, or sensitive configuration to version control
+- Use environment variables and secure secret management systems
+- Keep your `.env` files, `config.secret`, and other sensitive files out of git
+- Follow security best practices for all integrations (Shopify, Lulu, etc.)

+See the [Configuration](#-configuration) section for proper setup instructions.

 <!-- Deployment triggered: 2024-12-19 -->
 <!-- Second deployment trigger -->